andrejd/ng-classify-brunch/README.md

 ### Installation

-Install the plugin via npm with npm install --save ng-classify-brunch.
+Install the plugin via npm with `npm install --save ng-classify-brunch`.

 Or, do manual install by adding text below to your package file inside your `brunch` application: